-Once again we are called upon to consider the scope of the provision of the First Amendment to the United States Constitution which declares that "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof" These companion cases, while raising the basic questions under slightly different factual situations, permit of joint treatment.
-We hold that the practices at issue and the laws requiring them are unconstitutional under the Establishment Clause, as applied to the states through the Due Process Clause of the Fourteenth Amendment.
+Once again we are called upon to consider the scope of the provision of the First Amendment to the United States Constitution which declares that "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof" These companion cases present the issues in the context of state action requiring that schools begin each day with readings from the Bible.
+While raising the basic questions under slightly different factual situations, the cases permit of joint treatment.
+In light of the history of the First Amendment and of our cases interpreting and applying its requirements, we hold that the practices at issue and the laws requiring them are unconstitutional under the Establishment Clause, as applied to the states through the Fourteenth Amendment.

 The Facts in Each Case: No. 142.
 The Commonwealth of Pennsylvania by law, 24 Pa.
 Stat. § 15-1516, as amended, Pub.
 Law 1928 (Supp.
 1960) Dec.
-17, 1959. requires that "At least ten verses from the Holy Bible shall be read without comment, at the opening of each public school on each school day.
+17, 1959, requires that "At least ten verses from the Holy Bible shall be read without comment, at the opening of each public school on each school day.
 Any child shall be excused from such Bible reading, or attending such Bible reading, upon the written request of his parent or guardian."
-The Schempp family, husband and wife and two minor children, brought suit to enjoin enforcement of the statute, contending that their rights under the Fourteenth Amendment to the Constitution of the United States are, have been, and will continue to be violated unless this statute be declared unconstitutional as violative of these provisions of the First Amendment.
+The Schempp family, husband and wife and two of their three children, brought suit to enjoin enforcement of the statute, contending that their rights under the Fourteenth Amendment to the Constitution of the United States are, have been, and will continue to be violated unless this statute be declared unconstitutional as violative of these provisions of the First Amendment.
 They sought to enjoin the appellant school district, wherein the Schempp children attend school, and its officers and the Superintendent of Public Instruction of the Commonwealth from continuing to conduct such readings and recitation of the Lord's Prayer in the public schools of the district pursuant to the statute.
 A three-judge statutory District Court for the Eastern District of Pennsylvania held that the statute is violative of the Establishment Clause of the First Amendment as applied to the States by the Due Process Clause of the Fourteenth Amendment and directed that appropriate injunctive relief issue.
 201 F. Supp.
 815.1 On appeal by the District, its officials and

 1 The action was brought in 1958, prior to the 1959 amendment of § 16-1516 authorizing a child's nonattendance at the exercises upon parental request.
 The three-judge court held the statute and the practices complained of unconstitutional under both the Establishment Clause and the Free Exercise Clause.
 177 F. Supp.
 398. Pending appeal to this Court by the school district, the statute was so amended, and we vacated the judgment and remanded for further proceedings.
 364 U. S. 298.
-The same three-judge court granted appellees' motion to amend the pleadings, 195 F. Supp.
-518, held a hearing on the amended pleadings and rendered the judgment, 201 F. Supp.
-815, from which appeal is now taken.

-the Superintendent, under 28 U. S. C. § 1253, we noted probable jurisdiction.
+The same three-judge court granted the Superintendent, under 28 U. S. C. § 1253, we noted probable jurisdiction.
 371 U. S. 807.

 The appellees Edward Lewis Schempp, his wife Sidney, and their children, Roger and Donna, are of the Unitarian faith and are members of the Unitarian Church in Germantown, Philadelphia, Pennsylvania, where they regularly attend religious services with Roger and Donna, as well as their son, Ellory.
-The latter was originally a party but having graduated from appellant school pendente lite was voluntarily dismissed from the action.
+The latter was originally a party but having graduated from the school system pendente lite was voluntarily dismissed from the action.
 The other children attend the Abington Senior High School, which is a public school operated by appellant district.